Build Effective Business Communities with an Industrial Organizational Psychology Degree

-Students who graduate with an industrial psychology degree will have a flexible, advanced degree.
-This program will help prepare them for medical and psychology research, hands-on business mental health support roles, and many human resources and healthcare benefits roles in business.
+As a graduate of our industrial psychology degree, you can have a flexible, advanced degree.
+This program can help prepare you for psychology research, hands-on business mental health support roles, and many human resources and healthcare benefits roles in business.

 Program Highlights for the Online Master of Arts in Applied Psychology

-- You can complete our online Master of Arts in Applied Psychology degree in under 2 years!
+- You can complete our online Master of Arts in Applied Psychology degree in as little as 2 years!